| | |

 I just love these little tank tops.
 It’s a basic pattern, but can be embellished so many ways.

-• The top is designed to have a not too-fitted silhouette, with a high neckline and non-gaping armholes.
+• The top is designed to have a not-too-fitted silhouette, with a high neckline and non-gaping armholes.
 Not too risque and so perfect for playtime!

 (In the photo above, the floral tank on the left and pink stripe top on the far right were both upcycled from old t-shirts.
 The fabric in the middle is a stretchy knit from funkalicious fabrics.)
-View from the front.
-(I always loved this pink top striped top, it was just too short for me… but just the right size for my little missy.)
-View from the back:

-Just for fun, I added a banded bottom to the striped top.
-(The perfect easy way to finish the bottom of your top if you are afraid to hem knits.
 This basic tank top is just begging for you to make it your own!
-It’s super versatile and I have already used it to create a few additional items for my missy.
-(Like this Summer Nightgown, Tank Dress and Swing Tank.)
+It’s super versatile, and I have already used it to create a few additional items for my missy.
+(Like this Summer Nightgown, Tank Dress, and Swing Tank.)

 Tips For Sewing With Knits: